alorence/django-modern-rpc/docs/authentication.rst

 Authentication
 ==============

-This section will contain all information needed to configure authentication on procedures
+.. note:: TODO

+   This section is currently empty but will be completed as soon as authentication system is finalized in v2